Mostafa-Kamel-Elsoudy/AI-Learning-Journey-with-datacamp/Introduction to Python for Developers/Description.md

 **Why Python?**
 - Python's simplicity and readability make it an excellent choice for beginners and professionals alike.
-- It supports various applications, from web development to data science.
+- It supports various AI applications.

 This course is highly rated and loved by learners at thousands of companies worldwide.